nexushubs/zaml-lang/docs/spec.md

 ### 3.3 Metadata

-Metadata is used for defining value for the whole YAML document, also for `BLOCK` tag, similar to [YAML front matter](https://jekyllrb.com/docs/frontmatter/).
+Metadata is used for defining value for the whole ZAML document, also for `BLOCK` tag, similar to [YAML front matter](https://jekyllrb.com/docs/frontmatter/).

 Examples: